googleapis/google-cloud-go/testing.md

 and [`bigquery`](https://pkg.go.dev/cloud.google.com/go/bigquery) clients.
 Interactions with gRPC services can be faked by serving up your own in-memory server within your test.
-One benefit of using this approach is that you don’t need to define an interface in your runtime code; This means you can keep using concrete struct types.
+One benefit of using this approach is that you don’t need to define an interface in your runtime code; you can keep using concrete struct types.
 You instead define a fake server in your test code.
 For example, take a look at the following function: